 Here are a few reasons you may not have known that can help influence your decision on how much to tip your tattoo artist:

-The whole system is setup like a barber shop.
+The whole system is setup like a barbershop.

 You may not know the in’s and out’s of tattoo business operations but most tattoo artists out there do not make every dollar you pay them.
 Much like barber shops, booths or chairs can come with a rental fee.
 In some shops this is a flat daily rate, in others, your artist pays the shop owner a percentage of what you pay them.

 Let’s say your tattoo cost $300.
 Well, in most places an artist may get a percentage of that total, somewhere around 40%-70% of the total.
 On the low end, your artist make $120 out of that $300 and the shop takes the rest.
 What a racket eh?!
-This is the most common reason tattoo artists like tips: The system is rigged for the shop an not the artist.
+This is the most common reason tattoo artists like tips: The system is rigged for the shop and not the artist.

 Learn more about how much the setup of a tattoo costs by following this link: